Christianity in India

-Christianity is India's third-most followed religion with 28 million adherents, who make up 2.3 percent of the population as of the 2011 census.
-Christianity is the largest religion in parts of Northeast India, specifically in Nagaland, Mizoram, and Meghalaya.
-It is also a significant religion in Manipur, which is 41 percent Christian.
+Christianity is India's third-largest religion with 28 million adherents, who make up 2.3 percent of the population, according to the 2011 census.
+Nearly two-thirds (65 percent) of India's Christians are found in South India, Goa and Mumbai (Bombay).
+Christianity is the major religion in parts of Northeast India, specifically in Nagaland, Mizoram and Meghalaya.
+Christians are also a significant plurality in Manipur.

-Nearly two-thirds (65 percent) of India's Christians are found in South India, Goa, & Mumbai (Bombay).
-The oldest known Christian group in North India are the Hindustani-speaking Bettiah Christians of Bihar, formed in the early 1700s through a Capuchin mission and under the patronage of Rajas (kings) in the Moghal Empire.
-The Church of North India and the Church of South India are a United Protestant denomination; which resulted from the evangelism/ ecumenism of Anglicans, Calvinists, Methodists and other Protestant groups who flourished in colonial India.
-Consequently, these churches are part of the worldwide Anglican Communion, World Communion of Reformed Churches, and World Methodist Council.
-Along with native Christians, small numbers of mixed Eurasian peoples such as Anglo-Indian, Luso-Indian, Franco-Indian and Armenian Indian Christians also existed in the subcontinent.
-Also, there is the Khrista Bhakta movement, who are unbaptised followers of Christ and St Mary, mainly among the Shudras and Dalits.

 The written records of St Thomas Christians mention that Christianity was introduced to the Indian subcontinent by Thomas the Apostle, who sailed to the Malabar region (present-day Kerala) in 52 AD.
+The writings of Eusebius of Caesarea and of Jerome record that Bartholomew the Apostle evangelised India, particularly in the Konkan.
 The Acts of Thomas say that the early Christians were Malabar Jews who had settled in what is present-day Kerala before the birth of Christ.
 St Thomas, an Aramaic-speaking Jew from Galilee (present-day Israel) and one of the disciples of Jesus Christ, came to India in search of Indian Jews.
 After years of evangelism, Thomas was martyred and then buried at St Thomas Mount, in the Mylapore neighbourhood of Madras (Chennai).
-There is the scholarly consensus that a Christian community had firmly established in the Malabar region by 600 AD at the latest; the community was composed of Nestorians or Eastern Christians, belonging to the Church of the East, who used the East Syriac Rite of worship.
+Ambrose of Milan, in his commentary on the Psalms, noted that Thomas the Apostle preached the Gospel to the Indian people.
+There is the scholarly consensus that a Christian community, had firmly established in the Malabar region by 600 AD at the latest; the community was composed of Nestorians or Eastern Christians, who belonged to the Church of the East and used the East Syriac Rite of worship.